hepaccelerate/hepaccelerate/paper/paper.md

 ![The flowchart of the accelerated workflow for an example analysis.
 In the decompression stage, done on a weekly basis as new data samples arrive, the necessary columns from the compressed ROOT files of a few TB are saved to a smaller efficiently decompressable cache to minimize overhead at successive analysis iterations.
 The size of this cache varies, but is generally around 20-50\% of the original compressed data.
 In the analysis stage, which is done on an hourly basis, the cache is loaded in batches of a few GB of contiguous 1-dimensional arrays corresponding to sparse event content, with kernels being dispatched on the data either in host or device memory.
-The final result is a significantly reduced statistical summary of the original data, typically in the form of hundreds of histograms. \label{fig:flowchart}](plots/flowchart.pdf){ width=8cm }
+The final result is a significantly reduced statistical summary of the original data, typically in the form of hundreds of histograms.](plots/flowchart.pdf){ width=8cm }

 A typical physics analysis at the LHC such as the precision measurement of a particle property or the search for a new physics process involves billions of recorded and simulated events.
 The final result typically requires tens to hundreds of iterations over this dataset while the analysis is ongoing over a few months to a year.